No. 72 Squadron RAF: Second World War

-No. 72 Squadron was reformed at RAF Tangmere on 22 February 1937 from 'B' flight of No. 1 Squadron.
-In 1939, the squadron was outfitted with Supermarine Spitfires which replaced the Gloster Gladiators that came with the flight from No. 1 Squadron.
-These were used in Air defence and convoy protection duties following the start of World War II.
-Then, in 1940, the squadron moved to assist in the evacuation of Dunkirk.
+No. 72 Squadron was reformed at RAF Tangmere on 22 February 1937 from 'B' flight of No. 1 Squadron, initially equipped with the Gloster Gladiators that came across from No. 1 Squadron.
+In 1939, these were replaced by Supermarine Spitfires, which were used for air defence and convoy protection duties following the start of World War II.
+Then, in May 1940, the squadron moved to RAF Gravesend to provide air cover for Operation Dynamo, the evacuation of Dunkirk.

-During the Battle of Britain, No. 72 Squadron spent the early days at RAF Acklington as part of No. 13 Group, before moving south during September to aid the main defence force.
+At the start of the Battle of Britain, No. 72 Squadron was in the North of England at RAF Acklington as part of No. 13 Group, before moving south to RAF Biggin Hill during September to aid the main defence force.
 The squadron was then moved to North Africa to support the Tunisian campaign before being supplied with the updated Spitfire Mk.IX in 1942.
 They then assisted the British 8th Army as they advanced through Italy and France up until the German surrender.
 At this point they were moved to Austria.
 It was here they were disbanded on 30 December 1946 at Zeltweg.